OHDSI/HealthEquityWG/README.md

 ### Extend OHDSI tools to make a health equity perspective the default and/or an option
  - Augment Patient Level Prediction (PLP) to expose the differences of predictions, predictive power, and other fairness metrics of the predictive models it creates.
  - Release tools to assess data quality / gaps for SDoH
- - Framework for best practices in health equity across study design
+ - Develop a framework for best practices in health equity across study design

 ### Engage the broader community on issues related to health equity
  - Release directories of accessible educational resources and research relevant to health equity